COSC3020/detecting-isomorphism-reis-iken/README.md

 **MY ANSWER:**

 Since my code sort of backtracks to find all possible mappings between nodes in the graphs, the worst case is that all mappings will be checked.
+And for each mapping, we make n comparisons.

-This gives us a time complexity of $\Theta(n!)$
+This gives us a time complexity of $\Theta(n * n!)$